Monday, 10 November 2025

 End notes

 It has, once again, but great fun researching these figures (thank you Pinterest!) and working out which Baccus figures to use for my little Commanders.
-I use Austrian and Russian Command figures, as well as French, to get a bit of variety in there in terms of poses.
+I use Austrian and Russian Command figures, as well as French, to get a bit of variety in their poses.

 I hopee that this inspires you to add more colour and bling to your next table top battle.